 Victims of hostile work environment harassment can file a complaint with the California Department of Fair Employment and Housing (DFEH).
 The DFEH can investigate the allegations, mediate between the employee and employer, and, if necessary, file lawsuits in civil court.
 Remedies may include compensatory damages (for pain and suffering), punitive damages (to punish the employer), back pay, reinstatement if the victim was terminated, and orders requiring the employer to change their policies and practices to prevent future harassment.

-We understand how intimidating it can be to speak out against your employer, a large corporation, or others who may hold power over you.
-While legal cases can be lengthy and complicated, our hostile environment lawyers will guide you through every step of the process, making sure you understand your options and can achieve a result you’ll be happy with.
-Get a free consultation with our legal team today.
+We understand how intimidating it can be to speak out against your employer, a large corporation, or others who may hold power over you in your work environment.
+While legal cases involving hostile work environments can be lengthy and complicated, our experienced attorneys will guide you through every step of the process.
+Our attorneys are committed to working tirelessly to help you understand your options, defend your rights, and seek the compensation you deserve.

 Our Practices are Guided by Integrity.
 We’ll protect what you deserve.